henryhamon/iris-disguise/README.md

 ### Wearing the disguise Glasses

 Another way to use **iris-Disguise** is _wearing the disguise glasses_.
-In a persistent class, you can extent the **dc.Disguise.Glasses** class and change any property with the data type with the strategy of your choice.
+In a persistent class, you can extend the **dc.Disguise.Glasses** class and change any property with the data type with the strategy of your choice.
-After that just call the .DisguiseProcess() method on the class.
+After that just call **DisguiseProcess** method in your class.
 All the values will be replaced using the strategy of the data type.

  Data types:
  * PartialMaskString